Live from Toronto (The Who album)

-Live from Toronto is a double live album by The Who recorded during the last concert of the It's Hard Tour at the Maple Leaf Gardens in Toronto, 17 December 1982.
+Live from Toronto is a double live album by the English rock band the Who recorded during the last concert of the It's Hard Tour at Maple Leaf Gardens in Toronto, 17 December 1982.
 These performances were originally broadcast live on cable TV and FM radio across the U.S. and Canada.
 It was later released in the early 1980s on VHS video tape.

-Keyboard player Tim Gorman performed with The Who on the 1982 tour.
+Keyboard player Tim Gorman performed with the Who on the 1982 tour.
 Tim reunited with the group in 2006 to record overdubs for the re-release of this material.

 This 2006 edition of the concert was also released as a DVD.
 Both the DVD and double CD are legal releases, but they are not considered to be "authorized" products by the band and/or its management.